Michele Frances Purvin, LCSW-S, LCDC, LLC & Associates

 Interpersonal Therapy (IPT)

-IPT is one of the first forms of psychotherapy developed specifically for BPD.
+IPT is one of the first forms of psychotherapy developed specifically for Borderline Personality Disorder (BPD).
 It focuses on helping patients develop healthy interpersonal relationships and learn how to manage emotions more effectively.

 Rational Emotive Behavior Therapy (REBT)